 This score is a transcription of this Partita for String Trio: Violin, Viola, Violoncello.

-It is worthwhile to notice that J-S. Bach did realise a lot of transcriptions of his own works, including the Violin Sonatas which he arranged for lute or organ.
+J-S. Bach did realize a lot of transcriptions of his own works, including the Violin Sonatas which he arranged for lute or organ.
 Some of this transcriptions involve a complete re-writing, like for instance the Prelude of the Partita n°3 in E that has been arranged for organ and orchestra (and transposed in D).

-The Chaconne in D minor has been arranged by many good musicians, including J. Brahms (for left-hand piano), F. Busoni (piano), L. Stokowsky (symphonic orchestra), and I. Nodaira (viola quartet).
+The Chaconne in D minor has been arranged by many excellent musicians, including J. Brahms (for left-hand piano), F. Busoni (piano), L. Stokowsky (symphonic orchestra), and I. Nodaira (viola quartet).

 The originality of this work is that while the violin part stays quite close to the original (but somehow less difficult because there are less double stops and chords), it transforms the violin part into the upper voice of a richer polyphonic texture.